-Specific Curricular Content Assessments associated with ATH 517, 518, and 519 are designed so that students demonstrate integration of knowledge, skills and clinical decision-making into actual client/ patient care.
-Students must achieve a minimum grade of B on each CCA assigned.
-A grade lower than a B on any CCA will require re-submission of the CCA until a passing grade of B is received.
+Specific Curricular Content Assessments associated with CAATE Standards are designed so that students demonstrate integration of knowledge, skills, and clinical decision-making into actual client/patient care.
+Students must achieve a minimum grade of 70% on each CCA assigned.
+A grade lower than a 70% on any CCA will require re-submission of the CCA until a minimum passing grade of 70% is received.